14 Of The Greatest And Most Famous Brazilian Singers Of All Time

 Known for her tasteful renditions of others’ music and the prodigy status she earned by making her singing debut on a children’s radio broadcast, Elis Regina became a true Brazilian star before meeting an untimely death.

-Her celebrity reputation protected her from the political regime but not from the personal crises and addiction problems that led to an overdose at the tragically young age of 36.
+Her celebrity reputation protected her from the political regime but not from the personal crises and addiction problems that led to an overdose at the young age of 36.

 3. Roberto Carlos

-When researching singer Roberto Carlos, now 80 years old, you’ll find ample discography, exciting biography, and most impressively, current international tour dates!
+When researching singer Roberto Carlos, now 82 years old, you’ll find ample discography, exciting biography, and most impressively, current international tour dates!

 Building a storied career as one of the most influential artists in Brazil, Carlos has sold over 140 million albums worldwide, most of which are self-titled but include the name of their most popular hit.

 Influenced by Elvis Presley, he became one of the pioneers of Brazilian pop-rock.
-As he got older, his songs became known as more romantic, and as he gained fame, he also became interested in political protests- a theme in his career to this day.
+As he got older, his songs became known as more romantic, and as he gained fame, he also became interested in political protests—a theme in his career to this day.

 4. Astrud Gilberto

-5. Joao Gilberto
+5. João Gilberto

-Joao Gilberto is one of the early pioneers of the bossa nova musical tradition and remains the most influential artist of that style to this day.
+Our next singer, João Gilberto, is one of the early pioneers of the bossa nova musical tradition and remains the most influential artist of that style to this day.

 If his last name sounds familiar, it’s because he was married to Astrud Gilberto before the couple divorced in the 1960s.
+While Stan Getz brought Astrud Gilberto to the US, João brought her to attention in Brazil through frequent collaborations.

 Gilberto embraced modern amplification techniques for voice and acoustic guitar early in his career, using the new technology to sing and play with a lighter touch.
+This subtlety, combined with a beautifully flowing rhythmic pulse, became key factors in what we call bossa nova today.

 6. Caetano Veloso

-The Tropicalia movement became controversial when Brazil became more oppressive politically, prompting Veloso and other influential musicians and artists to relocate briefly to Europe.
+Veloso was one of the early contributors to the Tropicália movement that swept the nation’s arts and culture scenes.
+The movement became controversial when Brazil became more oppressive politically, prompting Veloso and other influential musicians and artists to relocate briefly to Europe.

 7. Carmen Miranda

+She played parts in films in which she sang and danced, but these roles today are considered racial stereotypes.
 As a result, many Latinx audiences in the 1940s began turning against her, and her legacy today remains complicated.
 She passed away from a heart attack at age 46.

 8. Gilberto Gil

-Gil never lost the sense of political activism, getting involved in the Green Party in the late 80s, and eventually becoming Brazil’s Minister of Culture in the early 2000s.
+Gil never lost the sense of political activism, getting involved in the Green Party in the late 1980s and eventually becoming Brazil’s Minister of Culture in the early 2000s.

 This was excellent timing for the music scene in Brazil during the infancy of online music distribution since Gil spoke out about artists not being compensated fairly.